Disk Drill for Mac Review – In a League of Its Own

 |Disk Drill for Mac has many other extra recovery features that make it well worth its price.|

-The data recovery software can reliably recover recently deleted files from commonly used macOS and Windows file systems.
-EXT4 partitions are supported as well, but the results can be hit or miss.
+The data recovery software can reliably recover recently deleted files from commonly used macOS, Windows, and Linux file systems, all of which are supported equally well.

 Other scan types

 |1||The number of formats supported by deep scan|

 |2||Native deep scan of system drives on M1/M2-powered Macs|

 |3||Native deep scan of system drives on T2-encrypted Macs|